JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 2 - Personal Dashboard/Personal Dashboard.md

 - Define the dashboard as a route in your routing configuration.
 This will be the central hub where users can add and interact with widgets.  #DONE
 - Create individual components for each widget (e.g., WeatherWidgetComponent, TodoListComponent, NewsFeedComponent).  #DONE
 - Create services for handling data for widgets that require external data (e.g., weather data, news articles).  #DONE
-- Implement mock services initially to provide dummy data for development.
+- Implement mock services initially to provide dummy data for development.  #DONE
-- Child Routing for Widgets Implement child routes within the dashboard route for detailed views of each widget.
+- Child Routing for Widgets Implement child routes within the dashboard route for detailed views of each widget. #DONE
-- For instance, a detailed view of a to-do list or expanded weather information.
+- For instance, a detailed view of a to-do list or expanded weather information.  #DONE
-- Create services to get ex. weather data
+- Create services to get ex. weather data #DONE
 - Bonus: Integrate with [https://api-ninjas.com/api/weather](https://api-ninjas.com/api/weather "https://api-ninjas.com/api/weather")